anxhukumar/hashdrop/docs/resource-limits-and-abuse-prevention.md

 ### S3 — stale pending files

 When a file upload is initiated, a `pending` record is created in the database and a presigned S3 URL is issued.
 If the upload never completes — due to a client crash, network failure, or an aborted upload — the object may still exist in S3 with no corresponding completed record.

+This cleanup also covers a specific abuse scenario: a user could bypass the client-side size validation, upload an oversized file directly to S3 via the presigned URL, and then deliberately never call the completion endpoint — avoiding the server-side size verification that would otherwise catch and delete it.
+Since the file record never leaves `pending` status in this case, the cleaner picks it up, deletes the object from S3, and marks the record as `failed`.
+This significantly limits the damage from such an attack by ensuring oversized objects cannot persist in storage indefinitely.

 The cleaner periodically queries for pending file records older than a configured age, checks whether the object exists in S3 via a `HeadObject` call, deletes it if found, and marks the database record as `failed`.
 If the object is already gone, the record is marked `failed` directly.

 ### Database — stale file metadata